Home Stories Whos who Maps Costumes Recipes References Contacts Spacer

 “What is it, Thoron nín?” asked Cyllien, throwing aside the fur blanket and standing up beside him.
 “Valar!
 Mistress Perfect!
 What is she doing?”

-But the driver, who had already turned the sleigh, reined in his horses.
-“No sir, begging your pardon, sir, but I’ll not go anywhere near her.”
+But the driver, who had already turned the sleigh, held his horses.
+“No sir—begging your pardon, sir—but I’ll not go anywhere near her.”

 “That’s how she does it, miss,” said the driver, “the elf witch—begging your pardon, sir—she pretends to be helpless—look, there’s some poor fool running to his doom now—”